WKPW: History

 In January 2009, Indiana Governor Mitch Daniels decided to close the ISSCH and turn it over to the Indiana National Guard Youth Challenge Academy.
 Veterans, veteran organizations, parents, teachers, students along with the public, protested at the Indiana State House while submitting thousands of signatures on petitions to stop the closing of the facility.
 The governor's decision was final and WKPW and the Broadcasting Program along with the other career and technical programs were in jeopardy of going away permanently.
 The New Castle Career Center stepped in and made the decision that all programs would be moved to the career center in New Castle, Indiana with the exception of WKPW and the Broadcasting Program.
 Knightstown High School and the Charles A. Beard School Board proposed that the program and radio station be moved to that school.

 In 2009, plans were being finalized to move the radio station to the high school.
 A seldom used area known as the Stage Craft room was chosen to be the home of the new studios.
 The studio floor plans were designed and approved.
 In January 2010, the students in the Broadcasting Program, along with York, began the renovation process.
 Countless hours, days and weekends were spent on the construction, decorating and implementation of equipment.
 During the construction process, the station's FCC license was transferred from ISSCH to the New Castle Career Center.
 Upon completion of the facilities, the final pieces of equipment were installed on May 24–25, 2011 under the direction of Chief Engineer Robert Hawkins and studio engineer Chuck Hurley.
 On May 26, 2011, broadcasting began from the showcase studios at Knightstown High School.
 2016 provided the opportunity to build two new production rooms, taking almost a year to complete.

 Programming

-WKPW is a student noncommercial radio station playing Classic Hits from the 1960s, 1970s, 1980s and mid-1990s.
-Students are live daily Monday thru Friday 8 am – 2 pm.
-Voice Tracked shows are also done daily for later playback.
-Students will broadcast an hourly newscast, including sports and local weather forecast and conditions at :55 each hour.
-ABC network news is utilized when students are not live daily.
+WKPW is a student noncommercial radio station playing classic hits from the 1960s, 1970s, 1980s and mid-1990s.
+Students are live daily Monday thru Friday from 8 am to 2 pm.
+Voice tracked shows are also done daily for later playback.
+Students broadcast an hourly newscast, including sports and local weather forecast and conditions at :55 each hour.
+ABC News Radio is utilized when students are not live daily.